Skip to content

 Sometimes we may be informed of vulnerability through written communication:

-• Asking if they need to speak to anyone else or need more time in order to make a decision.
-We aim to ensure a supporter is fully informed and supported to make a decision that is right for them.
+• ask if they need to speak to anyone else or need more time in order to make a decision.

 Other important points